AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 Danger, here, is anything that requires resilience, concentration, or poise.
 This move will usually be called for by the GM.
 She’ll tell you what the danger is as you make the move.
 Something like “You’ll have to defy danger first.
 The danger is the steep and icy floor you’re running across.
 If you can keep your footing, you can make it to the door before the necromancer’s magic gets you.”

 Which stat applies depends on what action you take and your action has to trigger the move.
-That means you can’t defy danger from a steep and icy floor with a charming smile just so you can use Cha, since charmingly smiling at the icy floor does nothing to it.
-On the other hand, making a huge leap over the ice would be Str, placing your feet carefully would be Dex, and so on.
+That means you can’t defy danger from a steep and icy floor with a charming smile just so you can use CHA, since charmingly smiling at the icy floor does nothing to it.
+On the other hand, making a huge leap over the ice would be STR, placing your feet carefully would be DEX, and so on.
 Make the move to get the results.

 > GM: Emory, as you climb up the side of the ravine you spy a cultist on a ledge nearby who evokes a frost spell and covers the side of the cliff with ice\!
 If you want to keep climbing, you need to defy danger or you’ll fall.
 >